rackerlabs/support-how-to/content/cloud-sites/migrate-a-mysql-51-database-to-mariadb-10-on-cloud-sites.md

 After it is exported, you will import the database backup to MariaDB by using the same method that you used to export the file.

-#### Step 3: Update your connection strings to the new MariaDB settings
+#### Phase 3: Update your connection strings to the new MariaDB settings

-Open any files that contain the connection settings for your database, and update them to the MariaDB settings from the database information window that was displayed at the end of Step 1.
+Open any files that contain the connection settings for your database, and update them to the MariaDB settings from the database information window that was displayed at the end of [Phase 1](#Phase 1).

-#### Step 4: Put your site back online
+#### Phase 4: Put your site back online

 Take the site out of maintenance mode and refresh any caches on your site to ensure that all references are updated for the new connections.
-The data is the same as it was, but it's good practice to refresh after a technology change to ensure that everything is up-to-date and works as expected.
+The data is the same as it was, but it is good practice to refresh after a technology change to ensure that everything is up-to-date and works as expected.